mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

 ======================
 As mentioned above, the actual definition of an FFD volume is simply a 3D grid of points.
 We can create this by hand in a meshing software like ICEM, or for very simple cases, we can generate it with a script.
-There is also a funtion `write_wing_FFD_file` in `pygeo/geo_utils.py` that you can use to generate a simple FFD by specifying slices and point distributions.
+There is also a function `write_wing_FFD_file` in `pygeo/geo_utils.py` that you can use to generate a simple FFD by specifying slices and point distributions.
 For this tutorial, we are dealing with a relatively simple wing geometry---straight edges, no kink, no dihedral---so we will just use the script approach.
 This script is not very generalizable though, so it is not part of the MACH library.
 I will explain briefly how it works, but I won't give it the same attention as the other scripts we use in this tutorial.